HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_core_sidecar_log.md

 !!!important
     You can only expose log files inside of the /var/logs/ directory.

-    ```
+    ```yaml
     logging:
       # Core specific logging configuration
       core:
         # List of sidecar containers mapping a container name to a file path for a log file to be exposed
         # Each element must consist of a `containerName` and a `logFilePath`
         # Example:
         # customLogSidecarContainers:
         #   - containerName: "trace"
         #     logFilePath: "/var/logs/WebSphere_Portal/trace.log"
         customLogSidecarContainers: []
     ```

 !!!example "Example:"
     The following example starts a new sidecar container, and exposes the logs in /var/logs/WebSphere\_Portal/trace.log.

-    ```
+    ```yaml
     logging:
       core:
         customLogSidecarContainers:
           - containerName: "trace"
             logFilePath: "/var/logs/WebSphere_Portal/trace.log"
     ```